Bradley-svg/GB-Heat-Pump-App-V1/packages/ui-react/README.md

 # @greenbro/ui-react

 Shared React components and theming helpers that enforce the GreenBro tokens by default.
+Target React 19 in consuming apps to avoid pulling multiple React majors into the bundle.

 ```tsx
 import { ThemeProvider, GBButton } from "@greenbro/ui-react";